-Of course, please highlight any spelling and grammatical errors or things that don’t seem in character.
+Of course, please highlight any spelling and grammatical errors or things that don’t make sense or seem in character.

-Let me know words or ideas that you needed to explain to your child and note, the language is fairly advanced.
+A word on the language, it is fairly advanced.
 I read reasonably difficult books from a young age and so do my daughters.
-If they don’t know a word they ask what it means or they get the gist from the story.
-What I would like to do is add a glossary that links to the story so kids can hover over the word and get the meaning.
+If children don’t know a word they ask what it means or they get the gist from the story.
+What I would like to do (time permitting) is add a glossary that links to the story so kids can hover over the word and get the meaning.

 The focus of the story is currently chemistry with a little science, however more science will be added.
 When it’s sufficiently well rounded, I hope to produce a witches set (a bit like a chemistry set but way more fun and less clinical) to go with the story.

 Regarding feedback and comments please enthuse, critic, suggest and share – the more the better, just remember that this is a site that kids will be reading.
 Never be rude to another person, be critical of course, but politely.

 I’ll keep updating the site with progress reports so you’ll know where I’m at.

 Speed the site page load times – it’s a little slow.

 Add more story where Kate interacts with her classmates.